Valdorff/dune_rp_community/README.md

 ## Contact

-If you have any questions, suggestions, or concerns regarding this repository, feel free to contact us by opening an issue on GitHub.
+If you have any questions, suggestions, or concerns regarding this repository, feel free to contact us by opening an issue on GitHub or by joining the conversation in the [Rocket Pool Discord](https://discord.gg/rocketpool).

 Thank you for contributing to the Rocketpool Community SQL Queries repository!
 Your contributions help us better understand and analyze blockchain data for the benefit of the community.